samirm00/js-study-guide/planning/development-strategy.md

 ### why would they want to use it?

-*To search for information and learn JavaScript as it is one of the most popular programminf language*
+*To search for information and learn JavaScript as it is one of the most popular programming language*

 ### WIREFRAME